havenwood/persist/README.md

   # => ["Key Lime", "Strawberry Rhubarb", "Blackberry Cobbler"]
 ```

-You can now reload Pry/irb an your objects persist:
+You can now exit irb or (Pry)[http://pryrepl.org] an your Ruby objects are still there:

 ```ruby
 require 'persist'